Networks like 1pMobile, IQ Mobile, Lyca Mobile and Talk Home Mobile piggyback on EE’s network for coverage.

 1 month

-It’s also possible to get a traditional Pay As You Go plan on Talk Home Mobile.
-On their Penny Pro plan, you’ll pay just 1p/minute, 1p/text and 1p/MB.
-There are no regular monthly charges on the Penny Pro plan.
-However, you’ll need to manually opt-in to this plan every 30 days and you’ll need to use your mobile phone for a chargeable activity at least once every 90 days.
+Talk Home Mobile also offers a traditional Pay As You Go plan, where there’s no need to top-up every month.
+On their Penny Pro plan, you’ll pay 1p/minute, 1p/text and 1p/MB.
+However, you’ll need to manually opt-in to this plan every 30 days.
+In addition, you’ll need to use your mobile phone for a chargeable activity once every 90 days to keep it active.

 Other Networks